Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Results for and

-We already know that given initial values $\{a_{0,3}^k\}$, $\{a_{1,1}^k\}$ and $\{a_{g,0}^k\}$ ($g\geq 2$), the coefficients $\{a_{g,n}^k\}$ can be computed by the linear recursion \eqref{eq-linear-general}.
-In this section we will solve this linear recursion to give explicit formulae for generating series of these coefficients.
-We will first solve the genus zero case.
-It turns out that the results in higher genera exhibit similar patterns.
+In \S \ref{sec:Linear} we have showed that given initial values $\{a_{0,3}^k\}$, $\{a_{1,1}^k\}$ and $\{a_{g,0}^k\}$ ($g\geq 2$), all the coefficients $\{a_{g,n}^k\}$ are computed by the linear recursion \eqref{eq-linear-general}; and the structures of the initial values $\{a_{0,3}^k\}$, $\{a_{1,1}^k\}$ and $\{a_{g,0}^k\}$ ($g\geq 2$) have been discussed in \S \ref{sec4}.
+Now in the present section, let us solve the linear recursion \eqref{eq-linear-general} directly and give explicit formulas for the solutions.
+This completes our calculations of $\{a_{g,n}^k\}$ and thus of $\chi_{g,n}(t,\kappa)$ and $\chi(\Mbar_{g,n})$.
+We will first solve the genus zero case, and it turns out that the results in higher genera exhibit similar patterns.